 Aubrieta 'Gloriosa'

-Aubrieta ‘Gloriosa’ is from the Brassicaceae family of plants.
-Aubretia is native to Southern Europe and Central Asia and is named after Claude Aubriet, a French painter.
+Aubrieta ‘Gloriosa’ belongs to the Brassicaceae family of plants.
+This lovely perennial plant is commonly known as Aubretia and is native to Southern Europe and Central Asia.
+It derives its name from Claude Aubriet, a French painter known for his botanical illustrations.